-If you're planning a trip to South America do not miss the most popular cities in Chile.
-While Brazil, Argentina, Peru or Colombia get most of the attention from travelers there are so many things to do and see in Chile.
+If you're planning a trip to South America, do not miss the most popular cities in Chile.
+While Brazil, Argentina, Peru, and Colombia get most of the attention from travelers, there are so many things to do and see in Chile.

-Each of the cities below showcase Chile's varied geography from the serene Atacama Desert in the north, through the lush central zone to the lakes and fjords of the far south, with a side trip to an isolated island in the Pacific.
+Each city below showcases Chile's varied geography from the serene Atacama Desert in the north, through the lush central zone to the lakes and fjords of the far south, with a side trip to an isolated island in the Pacific.
 It may appear that Chile is a long thin slip of land that can be skipped but these cities prove otherwise.

-The capital of Chile Santiago is a cosmopolitan city, with ample restaurants, bars, hotels, shopping from tiny boutique and craft fair to giant shopping mall.
+The capital of Chile, Santiago is a cosmopolitan city, with ample restaurants, bars, hotels, and shopping from tiny boutique and craft fairs to giant shopping malls.

-Chile's premiere resort on the Chilean "Riviera" attracts Chileans and international visitors to the beaches, the casino, the elegant hotels and restaurants, the museums and spritely nightlife.
+Chile's premier resort on the Chilean "Riviera" attracts Chileans and international visitors to the beaches, the casino, the elegant hotels and restaurants, the museums, and spritely nightlife.

-Also known as Easter Island, this ancient indigenous island is located several hundred miles off the coast of Chile and is on many bucket lists because of the Moai, large sculptures of heads, that dot the landscape.
+This ancient indigenous island is located several hundred miles off the coast of Chile and is on many bucket lists because of the Moai, large sculptures of heads that dot the landscape.
 These gigantic figures continue to be a mystery from the Polynesian population that once inhabited this island.

-While it is a bit more difficult to reach Rapa Nui, it is well worth it for the once in a life opportunity.
+While it is a bit more difficult to reach Rapa Nui, it is well worth it for the once-in-a-lifetime opportunity.

 Sometimes called the South American San Francisco, the city is built on steep hills with colonial architecture overlooking the waterfront.
-Street art is alive and thriving in Valparaiso, unfortunately so is petty crime so make sure you keep an eye on your valuables.
+Street art is alive and thriving in Valparaíso, but unfortunately so is petty crime, so keep an eye on your valuables.